Soumik116/Onboarding-document/README.md

-# Welcome to Git and Github at  ChaiCode Cohort!
+# Welcome to Git and GitHub at ChaiCode Cohort!

-Learning by reading documentation is very important even essential as a developer .As a developer you will have to read a lot of documentation to learn about new technologies coming in market everyday.
-So it’s good to build a habit of reading documentation .we will learn git and github by reading documentaion.
+Learning by reading documentation is very important and even essential as a developer.
+As a developer, you will have to read a lot of documentation to learn about new technologies coming to the market every day.
+So it’s good to build a habit of reading documentation.
+We will learn Git and GitHub by reading documentation.

 ## Getting Started with Git and GitHub